 Before deciding whether you should purchase Tesla stock, it’s wise to assess your financial situation and long-term savings goals.
 While Tesla is a widely recognized and popular company, its stock is nonetheless susceptible to volatility.

 The company’s surging stock at the end of 2020 and the beginning of 2021 has made CEO Elon Musk the richest person in the world, overtaking Amazon’s Jeff Bezos.
-But while Tesla’s back-to-back record highs have exceeded many of Wall Street’s forecasts, top investors are divided as some maintain that the stock could be worth even more, and others are poised to bet against it.
+But while Tesla’s back-to-back record highs have exceeded many of Wall Street’s forecasts, top investors are divided.
+More specifically, some maintain that the stock could be worth even more, while others are poised to bet against it.

 Hedge-fund manager Michael Burry, who became famous in the book and movie “The Big Short” for shorting the housing market in 2007 by buying credit default swaps against subprime mortgages, said in December 2020 via Twitter that he was betting against Tesla.
 Short sellers, however, took losses against Tesla’s sustained rally, and Burry’s tweet is now deleted.